memsql/singlestore-spark-connector/README.md

 // executeSinglestoreQuery and executeSinglestoreQueryDB to SparkSession class import com.singlestore.spark.SQLHelper.QueryMethods

-// You can pass an empty database to executeSinglestoreQueryDB to connect to SingleStore without specifying a database.
+// You can pass an empty database to executeSinglestoreQueryDB to connect to SingleStoreDB without specifying a database.
 // This allows you to create a database which is defined in the SparkSession config for example. spark.executeSinglestoreQueryDB("", "CREATE DATABASE foo")
 // the next query can be used if the database field has been specified in spark object